📚 JavaScript Widget Integration Guide

 • Check that the user is logged in on your main website

-• Verify the API call to /api/auth/redirect/{tenant} is successful
+• Verify the API call to /api/auth/redirect (with tenant in post body) is successful

 • Check server logs for CURL errors or API failures